taiki-e/github-actions/create-release/README.md

 # create-release

-GitHub Action for creating GitHub Releases.
+GitHub Action for creating GitHub Releases based on changelog.
 There is no stability guarantee for this action, since it's supposed to only be used in infra managed by us.